 There are no government standards on acceptable mold exposure level.
 Called PEL (Permissible Exposure Limits) there are many compounds which the governments says we can be exposed to, mold is not one of them.
 Individuals differ on the amount of mold exposure they can tolerate.
 The elderly, young children and those with compromised immune systems are usually more susceptible to the effects of molds than others.
 Just as some people are allergic to one cat and some people have multiple cats without any allergic reactions.
+Everyone is unique.

 Q. Can you suffer brain damage from mold exposure?

-Mold exposure has also been linked to serious, long-term effects like memory loss, insomnia, anxiety, depression, trouble concentrating, and confusion.
+Mold exposure has been linked to serious, long-term effects like memory loss, insomnia, anxiety, depression, trouble concentrating, and confusion.